Mark Adams

 Frustrated with the amount of dilapidated properties in his community, Adams established CRG to be a complete turn-key solution to abate dangerous properties.
 CRG was founded with the goal of providing relief to the community surrounding a problem property, who have to live with the ripple effects that it causes every single day.

-Prior to establishing CRG, Mark was was a driving force behind and served on, Mayor Riordan’s Blue Ribbon Committee on Slum Housing.
+Prior to establishing CRG, Mark was a driving force behind and served on, Mayor Riordan’s Blue Ribbon Committee on Slum Housing.
 This experience combined with his decades-long career in real estate finance provided the backbone for his initial receivership work.
 Over the past twenty years Adams has helped CRG hone their approach to health and safety receivership work, gaining vast experience managing the financial, political, social, and economic intricacies that accompany this extraordinarily unique enforcement tool.

 Since that first appointment, CRG has become the most experienced health and safety receiver in the state, working on over 235 projects throughout California and mentoring or training many other receivers in this field.
 Receivership projects have included single and multi-family buildings, hotels, motels, mobile home parks, and commercial buildings.
 With our dedicated team of legal, operations, public safety, construction, and real estate professionals in every corner of the state of California, CRG is able to handle all aspects of the receivership process from start to finish.

 Mark is a magna cum laude graduate of Loyola Marymount University and of Georgetown University Law Center.
 He has worked in real estate finance most of his 35 year career-in the private sector (Callie Mae from 1983 to 1988 and Fannie Mae from 1992-1996) as well as the public sector (Governor’s Office of Planning and Research 1978-1982).
 He served on, and was a driving force behind, Mayor Riordan’s Blue Ribbon Committee on Slum Housing from 1998-2000.
-He innovated the funding of super priority receivership certificates and, over the last 20 years, has funded over $44 million in health and safety receivership financing, with no loss to lenders to-date.
+He innovated the funding of super priority receivership certificates and, over the last 25 years, has funded over $58 million in health and safety receivership financing, with no loss to lenders to-date.

 Read more about Mark in his professional profile: receivers.org/bios/adams/